-AR15 BCG finishes (l-r) Toolcraft Titanium Nitride, BCM BCG with Robar NP3+, Toolcraft Nickel Boron, Toolcraft Black Nitride, Colt BCG refinished in Chrome with Nickel Boron Gas Key, Toolcraft Diamond Like Carbon (DLC) Finish, Toolcraft Chrome Phosphate
+AR15 BCG finishes (l-r) Toolcraft Titanium Nitride, BCM BCG with Robar NP3+, Toolcraft Nickel Boron, Toolcraft Black Nitride, Colt BCG refinished in Chrome with Nickel Boron Gas Key, Toolcraft Diamond Like Carbon (DLC) Finish, Toolcraft Chrome Phosphate (Parkerized)

 There are a wide variety of finishes available for AR-15 bolt carrier groups (BCGs).
 Each has its own unique characteristics including color which ranges from silver to gold to black and various shades of each.
 Let's compare three of the best BLACK FINISHES and see how they stack up against each other including head-to-head comparisons and I'll make some recommendations along the way!

 Phosphate, also known as manganese phosphate or parkerizing/parkerized, is a MIL SPEC finish for bolt carrier groups in military rifles like the M16 and M4.
 Phosphating involves submerging the metal parts into a phosphoric acid solution at 200 degrees Fahrenheit for 30 minutes.
 Properly manufactured BCGs with a phosphate finish will have a chrome lining inside the gas key and inside the carrier where the gas rings ride.
 For this reason they are often called Chrome Phosphate BCGs.

 Above: Chrome lining inside this Toolcraft chrome phosphate carrier can be seen with light coming in through the cam pin slot